Tap code: In popular culture

 In the 1990 video game Metal Gear 2: Solid Snake, the tap code is used by Dr. Drago Pettrovich Madnar to communicate to Solid Snake through a cell wall.

 In Season 2 Episode 2 of Person of Interest in 2012, the tap code is used by Harold Finch to discreetly leave breadcrumbs of his location to John Reese by encoding his location as tap code on a telephone.

+In the 2013 film Escape Plan, Ray Breslin use the tap code to secretly inform prisoners about the planned riot.

 In the 2015 video game Her Story, the main characters use the tap code to surreptitiously communicate.

 In Season 2 Episode 14 of The Flash in 2016, the masked prisoner in Zoom's lair uses the tap code to try to communicate with the others.

 In the 2021 film The Ice Road, the tap code is used on a metal pipe conduit by trapped miners to communicate with executives of the mining company.